 Extraskeletal osteosarcoma (ESOS) is a rare mesenchymal malignant tumour that occurs in the retroperitoneum and soft tissue of extremities without any attachment to bone.

-ESOS in contrast to other subtypes of osteosarcoma occurs infrequently in individuals under 40 years of age, most commonly occurring in individuals 40 to 80 years of age with median age of presentation is 61 years.
+ESOS in contrast to other subtypes of osteosarcoma occurs infrequently in individuals under 40 years of age, most commonly occurring in individuals 40 to 80 years of age with a median age of presentation of 61 years.
 Males are more commonly affected than females.
 Radiation exposure is a well-documented risk factor for the development of ESOS.
 The role of trauma in development of ESOS is unclear.

 Patients most commonly present with an enlarging soft-tissue mass either with or without pain

 Grossly, it is a well defined lesion with haemorrhagic and necrotic areas within.
 Microscopically ESOS is typically a high grade spindle cell malignancy with osteoid and chondroid matrix.
 The histologic appearance of ESOS resembles malignant fibrous histiocytoma, osteoblastic osteosarcoma and chondroblastic osteosarcoma.